 Kolkata also houses the oldest golf club in Asia, The Royal Calcutta Golf Club.
 Other than this, there is also the very famous Tollygunge Golf Club.
 Clubs here are quite famous too.
 There is Calcutta Turf Club, and also The Calcutta Race Course.
 Rowing competitions and training are held by The Bengal Rowing Society, the oldest in the country.

 7) Shopping and Dressing Even though we all know Bengalis are known for their love of Sarees, the unique ways in which the saree culture has developed across eras is absolutely astounding.
 The state of West Bengal is known for the creation of taant sarees.
-Not only will you find young women wearing classic silks, but you will also see the same population donning trendy, fusion sarees, and glamming it up with ethnic and fusion jewelry as well.
+Not only will you find young women wearing classic silks, but you will also see the same population donning trendy, fusion sarees, and glamming it up with ethnic and fusion jewellery as well.
 Famous among young men here is the traditional pajama-panjabi.
 Kurtis among young girls and working women have also made a huge comeback.

 However, don’t be misled by this.
 The city has very well adapted clothing and trends of various cultures and you are sure to find evidence of it around the city.